 As an example, consider the concept of a mathematical point.
 In two dimensions, a point is two numbers (coordinates) that are treated collectively as a single object.
 Points are often written in parentheses with a comma separating the coordinates.
 For example, (0, 0) represents the origin, and (x, y) represents the point x units to the right and y units up from the origin.
 This (x,y) is the state of the point.

 Thinking about our diagram above, we could draw a point object as shown here.

 Some of the typical operations that one associates with points might be to ask the point for its x coordinate, getX, or to ask for its y coordinate, getY.
-You may also calculating the distance of a point from the origin, or from another point, or finding a midpoint of two points, or asking if a point falls within a given rectangle or circle.
+You may also wish to calculate the distance of a point from the origin, or the distance of a point from another point, or find the midpoint between two points, or answer the question as to whether a point falls within a given rectangle or circle.
 We’ll shortly see how we can organize these together with the data.

 Now that we understand what a point object might look like, we can define a new class.
 We’ll want our points to each have an x and a y attribute, so our first class definition looks like this.

 class Point: """ Point class for representing and manipulating x,y coordinates. """ def __init__(self): """ Create a new point at the origin """ self.x = 0 self.y = 0

 Class definitions can appear anywhere in a program, but they are usually near the beginning (after the import statements).
 The syntax rules for a class definition are the same as for other compound statements.
 There is a header which begins with the keyword, class, followed by the name of the class, and ending with a colon.

 If the first line after the class header is a string, it becomes the docstring of the class, and will be recognized by various tools.
 (This is also the way docstrings work in functions.)